-India, with its luxuriant forests of coniferous and deciduous trees, is immensely diverse in terms of fleshy mushrooms, and Russulas are no exception.
+India, with its luxuriant forests of coniferous and deciduous trees, is immensely diverse in terms of fleshy mushrooms, and the genus Russulasare isnot an exception.
 Russula is by far the most speciose genus in the ectomycorrhizal family Russulaceae (Russulales, Basidiomycota), with about 2,000 species worldwide (Adamčík et al., 2019).
 To date, more than 183 taxa have been reported from India (Ghosh et al., 2023b).
-Major ectomycorrhizal host trees that support the growth and development of these mushrooms belong to genera like Quercus L., Castanopsis (D. Don) Spach, Cedrus Mill., Lithocarpus Blume, Hopea L., ShoreaRoxb. ex C.F.
-Gaertn., Abies Mill., Picea A. Dietr., CedrusTrew, Pinus L., Tsuga (Endl.)
+Major ectomycorrhizal host trees that support the growth and development of these mushrooms in India? belong to genera like Quercus L., Castanopsis (D. Don) Spach, Cedrus Mill., Lithocarpus Blume, Hopea L., ShoreaRoxb. ex C.F.
+Gaertn., Abies Mill., Picea A. Dietr., CedrusTrew, Pinus L., Tsuga(Endl.)
 Carrière, Larix Mill. etc. Compared with Europe (Romagnesi, 1985; Sarnari, 1998), detailed analyses of Russula sect.
 Ingratae in Asia began relatively late.
 In the past decade, rapid progress has been made in India, leading to the identification of six new Russula species within the Indian Ingratae, based on modern phylogenetic methods (Crous et al., 2017, Das et al., 2017, Ghosh et al., 2020, 2022, Yuan et al., 2019).
 Previously, many of these species were misidentified based on morphological characteristics, being confused with their European or North American counterparts.
-The present contribution with morphotaxonomy and molecular phylogeny is an initiative to uncover Russula species of sect.
-Ingratae in the Indian
+The present contribution with